ThilakRamanie/react-markdown/README.md

 ## npm install
 ## npm start

-<a href="https://hungry-euclid-b061ee.netlify.app/">Click here to view t6he markdown</a>
+<a href="https://hungry-euclid-b061ee.netlify.app/">Click here to view the markdown</a>